Loading...

 • Integrate data-driven insights into their local and international marketing strategy

-This partnership allowed Swiss Sense to:
+This enabled Swiss Sense to:

 By partnering with Experian, Swiss Sense was able to seamlessly implement a solution tailored to their unique needs.
-Swiss Sense gained an overview of its customer base while using the more granular Mosaic data in each country to gain the optimal understanding of each region’s customers.
+Swiss Sense gained an overview of its customer base while using the more granular Mosaic data in each country to gain the optimal understanding of each region’s consumers.

 This led to the execution of highly targeted offline campaigns, including:

-• Direct mail flyers delivered to target audiences’ homes
+Direct mail flyers delivered to target audiences’ homes

-• OOH advertising in cities where key segments over-index
+Out-of-home (OOH) advertising in cities where key segments over-index

-• Distributing leaflets in public places such as target town centers
+Distributing leaflets in public places such as target town centers

 Download our case study for the full details of Swiss Sense’s journey to international growth.